Menkaura81/Anyshift/README.md

 You have to select the right position on the shifter (first gear) before going to track to avoid desynchronization.
 Reverse is a button and Nascar Mode required to work properly.
 Game glitches a bit if you leave a gear selected in the menus.
-Can also work with memory write mode
-Memory offset for gears = 0x23A1D2

 NASCAR RACING 2 DosBox